Dawn-Protocol/dawn-erc20-erc777/README.md

 # Introduction

-* Dawn token (DAWN) is a new token that is 1:1 swapped from the existing [FirstBlood 1ST token](https://github.com/Firstbloodio/token)
+* Dawn token (DAWN) is a new token that is 1:1 swapped from the existing [FirstBlood 1ST token](https://github.com/Firstbloodio/token).

-* Token swap requires an identity verification that is done on the server-side, using a Solidity `ecrecover()` signing
+* Token swap requires an identity verification that is done on the server-side whitelisting, using a Solidity `ecrecover()` signing.

 * DAWN can be used on FirstBlood platform and other services as a utility token: method of payment, staking, etc.